Act of Piracy: Reception

 Act of Piracy had received mostly negative reviews.
 Roger Hurlburt of the South Florida Sun Sentinel heavily panned the film, which he found "ineptly directed by John 'Bud' Cardos, wretchedly scripted and cheaply made".
 Alluding to Busey's recent motorcycle accident, he added that "[t]his abominable, often laughable attempt at high adventure and intrigue is enough to put him back into traction."
 The U.K.'s Lincolnshire Echo called it "a classic case of a promising thriller gone wrong," adding that "the film is made on the cheap, the script is weak, the acting wooden."
 In The Age of Melbourne, Jim Murphy wrote: "Seldom have I found a leading actor as irritating as Gary Busey playing chip-on-the-shoulder ex-Vietnam divorcee Ted Andrews," adding that the film was "a far-fetched, contrived action piece (with badly staged action)."
 His Sydney Morning Herald counterpart Tony Squires was more lenient.
 He acknowledged that "[t]here's not a lot going for this film", but "[d]espite this being a shoot em up yarn with decidedly average production values", he inexplicably "wanted to see poor Ted's battle through the end."
 TV Guide was also moderately favorable, acknowledging a "[v]iolent, no-frills thriller that's simply loaded with testosterone."

 Soundtrack

-The film's original score was composed and conducted by Morton Stevens.
+The film's original score was composed by Morton Stevens, and was his last before passing away.
+It bears some similarities with the works of Jerry Goldsmith, of whom Stevens had been the assistant.
+The orchestra was conducted by Ken Thorne.
 It was released in 1991 by Prometheus Records, the sister label of Belgian film music magazine Soundtrack!, on a CD that also features Stevens' score for Great White as a bonus.